Robert Simpkins

-Robert Simpkins (born 23 May 1960) is a former Australian professional rugby league player.
+Robert Simpkins (born 23 May 1960) is an Australian former professional rugby league player.
 During his career, he played in a number of positions, primarily as a lock, hooker and centre.
 He played eleven seasons in the NSWRL, notching 160 appearances in the competition for South Sydney (1981–83), the Eastern Suburbs (1984–87) and the Gold Coast Chargers (1988–91).

 Simpkins' son, Ryan (born 1988), played for the Penrith Panthers and Gold Coast Titans.